Your Do's and don'ts at DSMC while you are on retreat

 - Sweep your cabin and porch.

 - Bring your sheets, pillowcases, and towels to the laundry room (leave the blankets and mattress covers) and place them into the hamper.
-Please do not use the washing machines without supervision (they are complicated) Don't wash any rugs in them.
+Please do not use the washing machines without supervision.
+Don't wash any rugs in them.
 No Powder detergent is used, only liquid.
-Ask staff and they will help you wash your clothes.
+Ask staff and they will advise you.

 - You have only paid your room and board.
 Bhante gives you these teachings for free.
 At the end of the retreat you may offer Dana ( Donation for the teacher/center), in envelopes, to Bhante at either your last interview or following the last talk.
 When you offer Dana to a monk, it is proper etiquette, to offer it with two hands and have a happy thought that you are offering to the whole sangha with the Buddha at its head.
 Bhante receives this Dana as a representative of the Sangha.
 These are not personal gifts to one monk.
 Dana supports the Center and monastics here.
 Sadhu!
 Sadhu!
 Sadhu! ( Well-done!)

 Phew!
 Now that we have gone through all the Do's and Don't we are glad you have come to visit the center, and we hope you have a life changing retreat experience!
 You'll have all this down by the 2nd day - not to worry.
 May you attain Nibbana quickly and easily without delay!